Luxury Adventure Travel 2026: 10 Top Experiences

 1. E5 Alpine crossing with lodge accommodations (Austria → Italy)

-The classic E5 hike from Oberstdorf to Merano is, in my opinion, the perfect introductory adventure for luxury adventure travelers.
-Five stages through three countries, breathtaking alpine scenery — and the huts on the E5 are not spartan bivouacs, but often surprisingly comfortable mountain huts with hot meals, showers, and panoramic terraces.
+The classic E5 hike from Oberstdorf to Merano For me, it's the perfect introductory adventure for luxury adventure travelers.
+Five stages through three countries, breathtaking Alpine scenery — and the huts on the E5 are not spartan bivouacs, but often surprisingly comfortable mountain huts with hot meals, showers, and panoramic terraces.

 Cost: approx. €800–1,200 per person for 5 days including half board, premium room and transfers.